Malaria and Health Risks in Tanzania for Safari Travelers

-About Malaria
+About Malaria in Tanzania

 How It Works in Practice

-What Locals Do for Prevention: Seven Tips
+What Locals Do for Prevention: Seven Everyday Habits

-About Yellow Fever
+About Yellow Fever in Tanzania

 The World Health Organization considers Tanzania a country with a low risk of yellow fever.
-Therefore, if you are traveling from a country that is free from yellow fever, vaccination is not required for travel to Tanzania.
+Therefore, if you are traveling from a country that is free from yellow fever, yellow fever vaccination is not required for travel to Tanzania.

 However, you should be aware of Tanzania's entry requirements.